kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

    **Minimum [kind] supported version**: v0.9.0

+   Note for macOS users: you may need to [increase the memory available](https://docs.docker.com/docker-for-mac/#resources) for containers (recommend 6Gb for CAPD).

    </aside>

    [kind] can be used for creating a local Kubernetes cluster for development environments or for